The Gaping Gill Winch

 How much does it cost?

-The winch is £15/ person.
+The winch is £20/ person.
 There are no concessions for children.
+(Price up to date as of 2024)

 How old do the kids need to be?

-The lower age limit is 6.
-Provided the child is happy to be winched down on the day, that’s all that’s required.
+The lower age limit is 6 for the May Bradford Pothole Club Winch.
+For the later Craven Pothole Club, the winch limit is 7. (correct as of 2024) Provided the child is happy to be winched down on the day, that’s all that’s required.
 There are no height or weight restrictions in place.
 There are additional harnesses provided for the safety of the youngest and smallest children.

 The waterfalls of Gaping Gill on winch day